Andylime/website-template/README.md

 To get you started, just choose the folder you want the website to be in, and execure
 ```
-git clone https://github.com/Andylime/website-template.git && cd (name of the folder that has been created after cloning) && npm i && bower i && gulp
+git clone https://github.com/Andylime/website-template.git && cd website-template && npm i && bower i && gulp
 ```

 Well, I know this template isn't perfect, it just can't be.
 But I wrote it to make `my` life easier.
-So, if you find it helpful, feel free to use it in your project.
+So, if you find it helpful, feel free to use it in your projects.

 That's it.
 Thanks for reading.